kmlawson/japanese-empire-mo3335/exam.md

 Previous versions of the examination are available, as with most classes at St Andrews, through the online portal for that purpose.

 If you have any problems submitting the exam through MMS, please email a copy of it to me before the deadline.
 It is critical that you get the exam submitted by the appointed time so please leave enough time to make sure you have uploaded the exam to MMS or at least emailed me a copy.

+Questions to ask yourself as you prepare for the exam throughout the semester:

+* Have I downloaded all PDFs of readings that I require for the exam before the exam starts?
+* Do have I have good notes for each of the readings?
+* Do have I have good "notes on notes" which further filters and reduces my notes down to more general points and arguments, and make it easier to refer to or look up more specific notes or text references?
+* Have I kept track of page numbers for key arguments or key evidence/examples so that I can easily find/cite them for the exam?
+* Have I worked together with some of my fellow classmates as I prepare, comparing notes, discussing past exam questions, and sharing reference information.
+* Have I thought about ways to connect readings to eachother and into larger themes that may bridge across weeks?

 Questions to ask yourself as you review over your answers on the examination: